Skip to main content

 • Use both hot and cold water taps to keep the entire system moving.

-Grasshopper Heating & Cooling Keeps Your Pipes Safe
+Grasshopper Heating, Cooling, Plumbing & Electrical Keeps Your Pipes Safe

 Now that you know how to protect your pipes in freezing weather, you can take action to prevent damage before winter arrives.
 Insulation, pipe wraps, and drip prevention all play a key role in keeping your plumbing safe.

-Grasshopper Heating & Cooling provides expert advice and solutions to protect your home’s plumbing throughout the winter.
+Grasshopper Heating, Cooling, Plumbing & Electrical provides expert advice and solutions to protect your home’s plumbing throughout the winter.
 Our team specializes in heating, cooling, and home comfort services tailored to your needs.

 If you need help protecting your pipes in freezing weather, call us at 518-545-3271.